3liz/qjazz/doc/intro.rst

 Description
 ===========

-Py-qgis-server is a set of services for serving Qgis 3.34+ server requests.
+QJazz is a set of services for serving Qgis 3.34+ server requests.

-The py-qgis-server setup is splitted in 3 different services:
+The qjazz-server setup is splitted in 3 different services:

 - Services using gRCP protocols for running qgis servers processes
 - Middleware asynchronous HTTP proxy for routing requests to differents worker backends